tmow12/food-facilities-challenge/README.md

 2. If we expect the data to be updated frequently, and need to use the freshest data, any update would require a full app reload
 3. RAM limitation

 I then define a a GET API endpoint a "/api/v1/permits" which allows the user to search for search for mobile food facility permits using optional query parameters "applicant name, status, address, longtitude, and latitude".
 These parameters are passed from frontend, I create a "SearchQuery" pydantic model to define and validate these paramters.
 The route also utlizes dependency injection to access the PermitDataService that was added to the app.data during start up.
-This ensure that the service is only initalized once, used for every request.
+This ensure that the service is only initalized once.

 The DataPermitService contains all the main search logic for filtering and returning mobile food facility permit data.
 Filtering options: